jbasen/Crestron-Shelly/README.md

 with Generation 2+ Shelly devices.
 You will need to use the old driver for Generation 1 Shelly devices.

+Beta 4 of the driver has now been added to this GitHub.
+The new version adds support for additional Shelly BLU devices including the BLU Wall Switch 4, BLU RC Button 4 US ZB, and BLU H&T Display ZB.
+To support the Wall Switch and RC Button 4, a new parameter was added to the Shelly BLU Button Gen 2+ S+ module.
+Be aware that this will shift signals on the module where it has been used in SimplWindows programs.
+Some behavior issues were found when with the Shelly BLU H&T Display ZB.
+These have been reported to Shelly.
+All BLU modules have been tested by pairing them with the Shelly Gen3 Bluetooth Gateway.

 Beta 3 of the driver has now been added to this GitHub.
 The new version adds support for Shelly BLU devices including the TRV, BLU H&T, BLU Button, and BLU Door/Window Sensor.
 These BLU devices require the use of a Shelly